Blogs are not only an easy and cost-effective form of content marketing, they also help you:

 Try a few different approaches until you find a process that works.

-The one thing we would recommend is to leave your post overnight between writing and editing.
+The one thing I would recommend is to leave your post overnight between writing and editing.
 Even if you think your first draft is pretty good, coming back to it with fresh eyes will help you perfect it.

 Excuse #4: “I don’t get many website visitors, so there’s no point having a blog“